yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 and the validation rules associated with them.
 To prevent substitution of JWTs from one context into another, a number of strategies may be employed:

-* Use different "aud" values for different uses of JWTs within the same application.
-A straightforward way of doing this, for instance, is to have the audience be the URL of the endpoint at which that kind of JWT is to be used for Web-based applications.
 * Use different sets of required claims or different required claim values.
 Then the validation rules for one kind of JWT will reject those with different claims or values.
 * Use different keys for different kinds of JWTs.
 Then the keys used to validate one kind of JWT will fail to validate other kinds of JWTs.
+* Use different "aud" values for different uses of JWTs from the same issuer.
+Then audience validation will reject JWTs substituted into inappropriate contexts.

 Given the broad diversity of JWT usage and applications, the best combination of required claims, values, and key usages to differentiate among different kinds of JWTs